 Food as Medicine - Pumpkin Stew Surinam Style

 And that is not the end of this long list of benefits.
-Pumpkins also calm our minds, soothe irration and detox the body.
-We can guarantee you that if you prepare your pumkin with the following recipe it will definately give you a super good mood right away, it brought a smile to our faces that just wouldn’t go away!
+Pumpkins also calm our minds, soothes irritation and detox the body.
+We can guarantee you that if you prepare your pumpkin with the following recipe it will definitely give you a super good mood right away, it brought a smile to our faces that just wouldn't go away!

 Ingredients (serves 4)

-- 1 small pumplin cut into small cubes
+- 1 small pumpkin cut into small cubes

 - 1 onion chopped